PandaKata/dezoomcamp-project/reproduce.md

 sudo apt-get update && sudo apt-get install terraform
 ```
 - `cd` to the terraform directory
-- change the variables.tf file with your corresponding variables:
+- change the variables.tf file with your corresponding variables, I would recommend to leave the name of the dataset, table and bucket as they are; otherwise you need to change them in the prefect flows and dbt:
 ![alt text](https://github.com/PandaKata/dezoomcamp-project/blob/main/images/terraform_var.png?raw=true)
 - run
   <br>